hgentenaar/atlassian-ip-range-fw-cfg/README.md

 # atlassian-ip-range-fw-cfg
 A bash script to generate a firewalld zone xml file from the published Atlassian ip range.
-To allow access to SSH for Bitbucket Pipelines
+To allow access via SSH from Bitbucket Pipelines